telwoo/Pewlett-Hackard-Analysis/README.md

 ## Summary

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-* There will need to be 1,549 positions that need to be filled.
+  a.
+There will need to be 1,549 positions that need to be filled.
 See above image of retirement individuals.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-* As stated there are 1,098 senior level employees, and there are 77 of that 1,549 retirement ready employees who are "Technique Leaders."
+  a.
+As stated there are 1,098 senior level employees, and there are 77 of that 1,549 retirement ready employees who are "Technique Leaders."